TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World-Part-II.md

 #### Bonuses to stats vs. Bonuses to skill and combat rolls on a given stat

-#### Types of exceptional Members
+#### Types of Exceptional Members
+If someeone wants to pick more than one type of archetype for the character in question, and there are two bonuses to a given stat than the dice are rolled and the larger of the bonuses are taken.
+Bonuses do not stack.
+Example:  Someone wants to be a Giant Leader.
+Giant gives someone 1d3+3 hit dice up the dice chain.
+Leader gives 1d3 increase up the dice chain.
+The Giant 1d3+3 rolls a 1+3 = 4 die increase, while leader grants a 1d3 that rolls a 3.
+The resulting increase in hit dice is 4.

 ##### The Leader
-A leader of a given group will tend to have the following:
+A leader of a given group will have the following:

-* Increase Hitdice by 1d3 dice up the dice chain if not already done so by other size or magical effects
+* Increase Hitdice by 1d3 dice up the dice chain
 * Prioritize the following for these creatures with a 1, 2, and 3
-   * Physical Prowess - Add Priority to AC and Reflex Save
+   * Physical Prowess (The Alpha)- Add Priority to AC and Reflex or Strength Modifier
-   * Personality / Looks - Add Priority to Personality Save
+   * Personality / Looks (The Commander) - Add Priority to Personality Modifier
-   * Health - Add Priority to Fortitude Save
+   * Health - Add Priority to Fortitude Modifier
-*

 *[dice chain]: (d3《》d4《》d5《》d6《》d7《》d8《》d10《》d12《》d14《》d16《》d20《》d24《》d30)